kiko-g/guerner/README.md

 - **customizableText**: the text to display if the product is customizable
 - **benefits**: array of benefits of the product
 - **specifications**: the specifications of the product
-- **comp**: array of facts related to the composition and nature of the product
+- **composition**: array of facts related to the composition and nature of the product

 ## Using Analytics